Haziq Aiman

-Muhammad Haziq Aiman bin Mohd Esa (born 19 January 2005) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Melaka, on loan from Johor Darul Ta'zim II.
+Muhammad Haziq Aiman bin Mohd Esa (born 19 January 2005) is a Malaysian professional footballer who plays as a goalkeeper for Malaysia Super League club Kuching City, on loan from Johor Darul Ta'zim II.

 Club career

 Johor Darul Ta'zim II

 Haziq started his career with Johor Darul Ta'zim III.
 He played in the Piala Presiden tournament.
 Haziq successfully won the 2024–25 Piala Presiden by defeating Selangor U20 with an aggregate of 2–1 in the final match.

 After that he was promoted to Johor Darul Ta'zim II who played in the MFL Cup.
 He has made several appearances.
 In the tournament, Haziq once again lifted the trophy by winning the 2024–25 MFL Cup.

 Melaka

 On 16 July 2025, Melaka signed Haziq from Johor Darul Ta'zim II to compete in the 2025–26 Malaysia Super League.
 He is the youngest in the Melaka squad 2025–26 season and is part of the prospect for the national squad.